thurstonsand/scala-cass/README.md

 * the first parameter of the function is the table name
 * the names and types of the case class should match up to the underlying cassandra names and types
 * there is a synchronous and asynchronous implementation of each statement.
-ScalaCass returns a `ResultSet`/ `scala.concurrent.Future[ResultSet]` for insert/delete/update statements, and `Iterator[Row]`/`Future[Iterator[Row]]` for select/selectOne statements
+ScalaCass returns a `ResultSet`/ `scala.concurrent.Future[ResultSet]` for insert/delete/update statements, `Iterator[Row]`/`Future[Iterator[Row]]` for select statements, and `Option[Row]`/`Future[Option[Row]]` for selectOne statements
 * any columns missing from the table are not entered as `null` to cassandra.
 They are left out of the query
-* optional values are included in the query if they are `Some`, and left out of the query if they are `None`.
-This includes values in any queries, and if there is a problem with the underlying Cassandra query, an exception will be thrown by the Cassandra Java driver
+* optional values are included in the statement if they are `Some`, and left out of the statement if they are `None`.
+This includes values in any queries, and if there is a problem with the generated Cassandra query, an exception will be thrown by the Cassandra Java driver

 ### Insert

 Use case classes to model the data to insert.
-If you are inserting an entire row, the same definition as the table can be used.
+If you are inserting an entire row, the same case class used for the definition of the table can be used.

 ```scala
 // given the table definition